xbeat/Machine-Learning/README.md

 **Feedforward Propagation** Neural networks consist of layers of nodes, each computing a weighted sum of inputs and applying an activation function.
 Feedforward propagation computes the output of the network given inputs.

+## Third-Order Derivative Tensors in AI and ML

+Introduction to Third-Order Derivative Tensors in AI and ML

+Third-order derivative tensors play a crucial role in advanced machine learning and artificial intelligence algorithms.
+These mathematical structures extend the concept of derivatives to higher dimensions, allowing us to capture complex relationships in multidimensional data.
+In this presentation, we'll explore their applications, implementation, and significance in AI and ML using Python.

 ## Hyperparameter Tuning in Machine Learning with Python

 Introduction to Hyperparameter Tuning